dekk-app/seed/WHAT_WE_DO.md

 ## Explain "Equal pay" to me

 Dekk will pay each of its employees the exact same amount of money.
-That means, CEO, CTO, senior or junior developers, office management and even part-time employees will all get the same salary.
+That means, CEO, CTO, senior or junior developers and office management or others will all get the same salary.
 When we start creating hardware, then this rule applies to every factory worker as well.
 In general: "Every employee has the same salary".